tsnellgrove/dark_castle3/doc/to_do.md

 - is there really any need for GameState room_mach_lst() ??
 - 'trigger_type' => 'trig_type' ??
 - 'try... except' standard descriptions for examine() method (similar to Warnings)
+- review how creatures vs. items appear in DCv2 - mimic?
+- 'g' as abbreviation for 'again' ?

 *** NEW PUZZLE IDEAS ***